 CC&L’s first annual Responsible Investing Update was sent to clients in November 2019 and annually thereafter.
 These updates provide information on the firm’s ESG and active ownership activities.
 Additional interim information is always available to clients upon request.

 In July 2021, CC&L endorsed the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
 As official supporters of the TCFD, CC&L published its own TCFD-aligned disclosures and will continue to advocate for further adoption of the recommendations in their engagements with issuers.
-CC&L will provide carbon related exposures for their long-only equity portfolios on request.
+CC&L will provide carbon related exposures for their equity portfolios on request.

-All of the firm’s RI policies are available to clients annually as part of the communication of CC&L’s governance documents, and are also available on the firm’s website.
+All of the firm’s RI policies are available to clients annually as part of the communication of CC&L’s governance documents and are also available on the firm’s website.

 Please refer to the attached “Appendix I Responsible Investing Policy”, “Appendix V Responsible Investing Update”, “Appendix VI CC&L PRI Transparency Report” and “Appendix IV Climate-Related Disclosure Report”.

 6. Do you have periodic reviews of your ESG process/approach to assess its effectiveness?
 What are the results?
 What would cause you to disregard ESG issues in your investment/analysis decisions?

 The ESG Committee sets out an annual project plan at the beginning of each calendar year for Board review and approval.
 Additional projects may arise throughout the year, however, and the Committee is flexible in adding new initiatives to their agenda as needed.